Sr-santi/CLI-for-Private-Solutions-using-ZK-proofs/README.md

 -Using proof of authorization ( With balance )

--Create nullifier Tree and verify if the commitment is inside this Tree before withdrawing.
+-Create nullifier Tree and verify if the commitment is inside this Tree before withdrawing. ( To avoid double spending )

 -Start exploting the rollup process.